YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

     toc: true
 ---

-**Claim**: This post refers to many materials of [Understanding Generative Adversarial Networks (GANs)](https://towardsdatascience.com/understanding-generative-adversarial-networks-gans-cd6e4651a29) by Joseph Rocca and Baptiste Rocca.
+> This post refers to many materials of [Understanding Generative Adversarial Networks (GANs)](https://towardsdatascience.com/understanding-generative-adversarial-networks-gans-cd6e4651a29) by Joseph Rocca and Baptiste Rocca.
 The original paper in which GANs are proposed is called *Generative Adversarial Nets* by Ian Goodfellow et al.

 ## Introduction